This post may contain affiliate links. Please see my full Disclosure Policy for details.

 Elf Hat.
 Check.

 For the shoes, do the same thing with a green marshmallow, but only cut it once.
 Press each half onto the end of a paper straw or peppermint stick and curl up the ends a little to make elf shoes.

 After you’ve made the hats and legs, simple press them into the frosting to create your snow-buried elf.
 You may need to pipe a little more frosting over the legs to smooth it out.
 Then sprinkle with coconut flakes to add to the snowy effect!

-If that was a little confusing, here’s a quick video to demonstrate how to put the elf cupcakes together.
+If that was a little confusing, you may need to watch the quick video (in the recipe card) I made to demonstrate how to put the elf cupcakes together.

 I can’t wait to add these Christmas cupcakes to our Christmas Eve dessert table!
 They taste great and look ADORABLE.
 The kids love to help put on the hats and legs, so grab some Hershey’s chocolates, get the little ones in the kitchen with you and start making holiday memories!

 Snowball Elf Cupcakes

 - 2 cups sugar

 - 1 3/4 cups flour